Lloyd K. Garrison: Early life and education

 Garrison was born on November 19, 1897, in New York City to Lloyd McKim and Alice (Kirkham) Garrison.
 His great-grandfather was William Lloyd Garrison, the famous American abolitionist, and his grandfather was Wendell Phillips Garrison, who once was literary editor of The Nation (a left-wing magazine of politics and opinion).
-His father died of typhoid when Garrison was a child, and he was largely raised by his grandfather, Wendell.
+His father died of typhoid when Garrison was a child.
 His grandfather, who knew many Civil War-era abolitionists (Frederick Douglass was a frequent guest in the Garrison home in Roxbury, Massachusetts, and Wendell Garrison knew him personally), regaled young Lloyd with many stories about the great struggles for civil rights and liberties of the 19th century.
 He graduated from St. Paul's School, a college-preparatory boarding school in New Hampshire.
 He attended Harvard College, but quit school in 1917 to enlist in the United States Navy after the U.S. entered World War I. He returned to Harvard in 1919, and in 1922 he graduated with a Bachelor's degree from Harvard and a law degree from Harvard Law School.

 He married Ellen Jay, a Boston socialite and direct descendant of Founding Father and Supreme Court Chief Justice John Jay, on June 22, 1921.
 The couple had three children: Clarinda, Ellen, and Lloyd.